microsoft/sqllinuxlabs/instructions.md

     - Run the MobaXterm_installer_10.7.msi to launch the installer
     - Accept all the defaults to complete the installation

-2. Install SQL Operations Studio from <https://docs.microsoft.com/sql/sql-operations-studio/download>
+2. Install SQL Operations Studio (now called Azure Data Studio)) from <https://docs.microsoft.com/sql/sql-operations-studio/download>

     - Choose the Installer Download from Windows.
     - Your browser will download the .exe file which is about 74Mb to your Downloads folder
     - Please make sure you are running at minimum the June 2018 Preview version of SQL Server Operations Studio.
-If you select the Help/About menu in the tool, your version should look something like the following
+If you select the Help/About menu in the tool, your version should look something like the following (or later version)

         ![sqlopstudioversion.png](Media/sqlopstudioversion.png)